tytysam/seir_spacebattle_app/space-battle.md

 #### Build a game of battling alien spaceships using Javascript.

 Earth has been attacked by a horde of aliens!
-You are the captain of the USS Nova, on a mission to destroy every last alien ship.
+You are the captain of the USS Margaret, on a mission to destroy every last alien ship.

 Battle the aliens as you try to destroy them with your lasers.